Top 100 Things to Do in Santa Cruz!

 Along the Western flank of the zoo (in the opposite direction) runs a huge canal called Canal Isuto.
 This collects rainwater from the city and takes it North to the Pirai River.
 The city has done a great job of building pathways and some small parks and plazas all along the canal (if you walk up to the 4th ring you can see the new Certified Forest Walkway where you can see wood sculptures by local and international artists).
 This is sort of where Northern Santa Cruz becomes Northwestern Santa Cruz and it’s where our famous Equipetrol neighborhood begins.

 About 8 blocks West of the zoo (just follow the 3rd ring until you get to Avenida San Martin) you come to Equipetrol.
 This has been “the” Santa Cruz hang-out for over 30 years and Ave.
-San Martin is lined with hotels, high-end shops, stores, offices, discoteques, bars and restaurants.
-This mostly residential neighborhood is also where teens “cruise” or park their cars at night all along the avenue, not unlike the Sunset Strip in California.
+San Martin is lined with hotels, high-end shops, stores, offices, discoteques, cafés, bars and restaurants.
 The Hotel Los Tajibos has the largest convention center in Bolivia.
 Stop in and ask about events like the yearly Wine and Cheese Festival or the Expo-Gourmet.
 Equipetrol has several really good gyms too, if you’re looking for somewhere to work out.
-Speaking of working out, there's a new wall climbing facility in Equipetrol now too!

 If you walk in the opposite direction down Ave.
 San Martin toward the 2nd ring, then turn left on the 2nd ring three blocks you’ll come to the busiest intersection in Santa Cruz.
 This is where you’ll see the “Cristo”, a large statue of Jesus with his arms held high.
 Cross the 2nd ring (going South) and this is where Avenida Monseñor Rivero begins.